 This is a simple Android application whose purpose is to display fullscreen non-interactive dashboards on Android devices.
 Its main use is to be run from an Android stick plug on some TV to run the web application to display dashboards.

 The web engine embedded inside the application is based on Chromium but is not up-to-date.
 Until this is resolved, it is therefore safer to only display trusted data.
+One of the main selling point of this application is to have a decent web browser with hardware acceleration.
+An obvious replacement would be to use a regular browser.

-Currently, the minimal version of Android is 4.1 (Jelly Bean.
+Currently, the minimal version of Android is 4.1 (Jelly Bean).
 Dashkiosk is using the Crosswalk project to provide an up-to-date webview with support of recent technologies.

 There are a lot of Android devices that you can choose to run Dashkiosk on.
 When choosing one, prefer the ones which can be upgraded to Android 4.2.